 “Please, we don’t wish to cause any trouble.”
-One of the rogues said in frighten.
+One of the rogues said in fear.

-“Surrender now and we would not do harm to you both.” the Alpha’s voice laced with authority.
+“Surrender now and no harms come to you both.” the Alpha’s voice laced with authority.

 “We were running from someone who wanted us dead!”

-Just a second after the rogue said the sentence, Cohen sensed an unfamiliar, and yet sweet scent carried by the wind—a sweet scent of lilac.
-A few seconds later, his body was sent to collide with the tree behind the Enforcers’ line.
+A second later, Cohen sensed an unfamiliar, and yet sweet scent carried by the wind.
+It was a sweet scent of lilac.
+Not a while after that, his body collided with the tree behind the Enforcers’ line.

 “Oh shit!” his Beta, Liam Blake, cursed in their mind link with his jaw dropped.

-Now, the Alpha was mad with rage burned in his eyes.
-His wolf didn’t like it at all.
-He took it as a sign of disrespect and he hated being disrespected by a rogue or not.
+The Alpha was mad with rage burned in his dark eyes.
+His fierce wolf didn’t like it at all.
+He took it as a visible sign of profound disrespect and he hated it.
 Cohen looked at the cause of his impact on the tree.
 Immediately, he recognized the new intruder.
 It was the same woman who he saw in the wanted list of the Werewolf’s Council.

-Mira didn’t cover her face.
-Why would she bother to hide her identity?
+Mira didn’t cover her face like the hunters that the Alpha ever came across with.
+Other hunters covered their face to hide their identity as they were living a double life.
+But, not in the case of Mira Red.
 Everyone knew how she looked like, and what she did for a living.
-Some applauded for what she did while the others were receiving more headache, and workload because of her.
+Some applauded for what she did.
+The others were receiving more headaches and workloads because of her.

-“Stand down!” the Alpha growled to make his Beta and Enforcers submitted to his command.
+“Stand down!” the Alpha growled to make his Beta and Enforcers submitted to his superior command.

-Mira returned her daggers into their sheaths that were on her back.
-The Alpha refused to break his eye contact with the beautiful she-wolf as he stepped forward.
-Her eyes had held him captivated.
-He just couldn’t look away as if he’d die on the second he broke the eye contact.
+Mira returned her jeweled daggers into their sheaths that were on her back.
+The Alpha refused to break his direct eye contact with the beautiful she-wolf.
+Her eyes were holding him captivated.
+Cohen couldn’t look elsewhere as if he was going to die on the second he broke the eye contact.

-He tried to get into her mind link but ran against some walls.
-He knew not all werewolves could establish a mind link with rogues, but an Alpha always had the possibility to establish a successful mind link with any rogues.
+He tried in getting into her mind link but ran against some walls.
+He knew not all werewolves could establish a mind link with rogues.
+But an Alpha possessed the ability to establish a mind link with anyone.

 She glanced over her shoulder, “You two good?”

-“What are you going to do?” one of the rogues asked.
+“What are you doing?” one of the rogues asked.

-No normal rogue was capable enough to throw him against a tree, but he knew he had underestimated her strength.
-That was his first mistake.
+No average rogue was capable enough to throw the Alpha against a crooked tree.
+He knew he was underestimating her superior strength.
+That was his initial mistake.

-“Adiós, boys!” she saluted to them with a laugh.
+“Adiós, boys!” she mockingly saluted to them with a wicked laugh.

-Cohen’s second mistake came when she proved his second thought as the most effective escape plan.
-She grabbed the two rogue pups and jumped off the cliff.
-The Alpha ran to the cliff and looked down.
+Cohen’s other mistake came when she proved his other thought as the most effective escape plan.
+She gathered the two rogue pups and jumped off the overhanging cliff.
+The Alpha ran to the edge of the cliff and looked down.

-He had the feeling that this wouldn’t be the last time he’d see her.
+He had the feeling that this wasn’t going to be the last time he’d see her.